hareko/php-application-packer/README.md

 ## Packing ##

 The files are minified by default and obfuscated (*js, php*) if required.
+The php templates are packed for the *html, js, css, php*.
 The source file is processed when its type matches one of the following (wildcards allowed);

 - *\*htm\** - html code (*htm, html, phtml,* ...)
 - *css\** - stylesheet